johnttaylor/colony.pico/README.md

 There is a [Pico-Sketch application](https://github.com/johnttaylor/colony.pico/blob/main/projects/pico-sketch/README.md#GettingStarted) that illustrates who to build a functional simulator.

+There is a [Visual Studio](https://visualstudio.microsoft.com/vs/community/) Solution that provides *Intellisense* editing and navigation of the code base as well as GUI front end for GIT.
+Click [here](https://github.com/johnttaylor/colony.pico/blob/main/projects/pico-sketch/README-VisualStudio.md) for details

 Doxygen documentation is located in the `docs/` directory.

 Source code under the `src/Cpl` directory is licensd with a BSD licensing agreement (see the `top/` directory).